fsantanna/dceu/doc/manual-out.md

 A `broadcast` expects an event expression and an optional target.
 The event is matched against the patterns in `await` operations, which determines the tasks to awake.

+The special event `:Clock [ms]` advances timer patterns in await conditions, in which `ms` corresponds to the number of milliseconds to advance.

 The target expression, with the options as follows, restricts the scope of the
 broadcast: